Heroes & Generals Beginner's Guide

 H&G Beginner's Guide

-As you may already know, Heroes and Generals is a free to play (micro-transactions available) MMO First-Person Shooter based on WWII warefare.
-You can choose between 3 factions; United states, Germany and Soviet Union, but you are not limited to play with one faction as long as you play Staged Battles, If you want to participate in WAR battles, you will have to choose one, but at the end of that war you will be able to change your faction again.
-Heroes & Generals is considered a really hard game to master by many players, that also requires a long and painful way to get the weapons, vehicles and soldiers you want to play with.
+As you may already know, Heroes and Generals is a free-to-play (micro-transactions available) MMO First-Person Shooter based on WWII warefare.
+You can choose between 3 factions: the United states, Germany, and the Soviet Union, but you are not limited to play with one faction as long as you play Staged Battles.
+If you want to participate in war battles, you will have to choose one, but at the end of that war you will be able to change your faction again.
+Heroes & Generals is considered to be a really hard game to master by many players.
+It also requires a long and painful process of acquiring the weapons, vehicles, and soldiers you want to play with.
 This beginner's guide aims to make the game experience more enjoyable for new players with some basic tips and tricks.

 But before we get into the main subject of this guide, I'd like to answer an important question you may be wondering about...

 It depends on your perspective but the easy answer is yes, it could be considered as a Pay to win game, in fact it is, but is not actually that bad as you might think and let me explain why, there are micro-transactions that allow players to buy almost everything in game; Soldiers, weapons, vehicles, upgrades, etc but before they can buy this stuff, they will have to unlock them first as any other free player in the game, for instance, in order to unlock you first vehicle, you will have to get enough experience transporting other players with civilian vehicles, (trucks, bicycles, etc) and this is a requirement for both free and pay players.
 The real advante for pay players is that they are less limited by the credits (free in-game currency), so they will easily buy more weapons or vehicles to try in the game.
 You as a free player, will have to work harder and manage your resources with caution, and this guide might help you with this.